Bella Vista father on trial for murder claims wife and daughters contributed to the abuse of 6-year-old son

-BENTONVILLE -- Mauricio Torres described his son's abuse as a family event during his second police interview.
+BENTONVILLE -- Mauricio Torres described his son's abuse as a "family event" in one police interview and proclaimed the 6-year-old's death was accidental in a second interview.

-The jury watched the 2015 interview Friday morning, the second day of Torres' capital murder trial.
+The jury spent Friday watching the 2015 interviews on the second day of Torres' third capital murder trial.

 Mauricio Torres is charged with capital murder and battery.
 Prosecutors are seeking the death penalty.